great-expectations/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

     - To view only run validation failures, click **Failures Only**.

 5. Optional.
-Hover over a circle in the Validation timeline to view details about a specific Validation run including the observed values.
+Hover over a circle in the Validation timeline to view details about a specific Validation run, including the observed values.

     ![Validation timeline detail](../../../static/img/view_validation_timeline_detail.png)